Joint source-channel coding with feedback: Feedback codes for non-equiprobable messages

 For both VLF and VLFT codes, we say that a code that satisfies $\E{\tau} \leq \ell$ and $\Prob{W \neq \widehat W} \leq \epsilon$, when averaged over $U$, message and channel, is an $(\ell, \epsilon)$ code for source/channel $\left( W, \{P_{Y_i | X^i Y^{i-1}}\}_{i = 1}^\infty \right)$.

 The random variable $U$ serves as the common randomness shared by both transmitter and receiver, which is used to initialize the codebook.
 As a consequence of Caratheodory's theorem, the amount of this common randomness can always be reduced to just a few bits: as shown in \cite[Theorem 19]{polyanskiy2011feedback}, if there exists an $(\ell, \epsilon)$ code with $|\mathcal U| = \infty$, then there exists an $(\ell, \epsilon)$ code with $|\mathcal U| \leq 3$.
-Allowing for common randomness does not affect the asymptotic expansions, but leads to more concise expressions for non-asymptotic achievability bounds.
-Furthermore, if the channel is symmetric no common randomness is needed at all \cite[Theorem 3]{polyanskiy2011feedback}.
+Allowing for common randomness does not affect the asymptotic expansions, but leads to more concise expressions for our non-asymptotic achievability bounds.
+Furthermore, no common randomness is needed at all if the channel is symmetric \cite[Theorem 3]{polyanskiy2011feedback}.

+First, we quote an achievability result~\cite[(107)-(118)]{polyanskiy2011feedback}.
+Let $P_Y$ be the capacity achieving output distribution of the DMC.
+Denote information density as usual:

-First, we quote an achievability result~\cite[(107)-(118)]{polyanskiy2011feedback}: \begin{thm}[\!\! \cite{polyanskiy2011feedback}] For every DMC with capacity $C$, any $M$ and probability of error $\epsilon$ there exists an $(\ell, \epsilon)$ stop-feedback code for the message $W$ taking $M$ values\footnote{Although the result in \cite{polyanskiy2011feedback} is stated for average (over equiprobable messages) error probability, it in fact applies to arbitrary distribution of messages, so $W$ need not be equiprobable.
-Furthermore, if we do not insist on $|\mathcal{U}|\le 3$, Theorem \ref{th:X1} even applies to maximal probability of error.} such that
+\begin{thm}[\!\! \cite{polyanskiy2011feedback}] For every DMC with capacity $C$, any positive integer $M$ and probability of error $\epsilon$ there exists an $(\ell, \epsilon)$ stop-feedback code for the message $W$ taking $M$ values\footnote{Although the result in \cite{polyanskiy2011feedback} is stated for average (over equiprobable messages) error probability, in fact, it applies to non-equiprobable W. Furthermore, if we do not insist on $|\mathcal{U}|\le 3$, Theorem \ref{th:X1} also applies to maximal probability of error.} such that

 where